 Duration: 1 Year

-This program gives students many project opportunities that develop the foundational knowledge and skills for the cabinetmaking industry.
-Many hands-on opportunities ensure that graduates are competent in all aspects of the industrial cabinetmaking/woodworking field, from the planning stages to the application of final finishes on various products.
+In this project-based program, students are provided the opportunity to develop and advance foundational knowledge and skills for the cabinetmaking industry.
+Experiential learning ensures that students are competent in all aspects of the industrial cabinetmaking/woodworking field, from planning stages through to the application of final finishes on a variety of solids and manufactured products.

-Our graduates enjoy success as employees in custom or production furniture building, millwork, kitchen cabinet making, furniture finishing and residential trim.
-Potential career opportunities include cabinetmaker, shop supervisor, machine set up technician, or self-employment.
+Our graduates enjoy success as employees in custom or production furniture building, commercial millwork, kitchen cabinet making, custom stair shops, finishing and residential trim.
+Potential career opportunities include, trim carpentry, installers, cabinetmaker, machine set up technician, shop supervisor and self-employment.

 A graduate may wish to discuss the possibility of eligibility for apprenticeship credits into the Cabinetmaking apprenticeship program with the Ministry of Training Colleges and Universities.

 The graduate has reliably demonstrated the ability to: